-In response to the COVID-19 pandemic, additional funding provided by HUD under the CARES Act during the 2020 Program Year followed guidance issued by HUD and Overland Park's Citizen Participation Plan.
+In response to the COVID-19 pandemic, additional funding provided by HUD under the CARES Act during the 2020 Program Year followed guidance issued by HUD and Overland Park's Citizen Participation

+Plan.
 The draft substantial amendment to the 2020 Action Plan was available for public comment from July 7, 2020, through August 5, 2020, and was made available to the public on the City's website, Overland Park City Hall, and Overland Park Neighborhood Services Office.
 A public hearing was held at the City Council meeting on July 20, 2020.

 Other amendments followed the approval process outlined in the Citizen's Participation Plan.
-The following public review and comment period dates are provided for the amendments outlined previously.
+The following public review and comment period dates were provided.
 All relevant documents were made available to the public on the city's website and at Overland Park City Hall.

 - December 2020: The draft substantial amendment was available for public comment from December 15-December 20, 2020.
 The city conducted a public hearing on December 21, 2020. - December 2021: Several public review and comment periods ranging from August 25, 2021, through December 6, 2021. - May 2022: The draft substantial amendment was available for public comment from March 30-April 29, 2022.
-The city conducted a public hearing on May 9, 2022.
+The city conducted a public hearing on May 9, 2022. - December 2022: The draft substantial amendment was available for public comment from November 17 - 23, 2022.
+A public hearing was held at the City Council meeting on December 5, 2022.